tkzzzzzz6/BioMaster/README.md

 ```
 ---

+PS: liunx has been tested to install directly, but windwos or mac have not been tested, so there is no way to determine if there might be a problem.
 ## Usage

 BioMaster allows you to run and automate bioinformatics tasks using the `Biomaster` class.
 Here's a basic usage example: